2016 Uttarakhand forest fires: Early 2016 events and controversy

 Scientists of the Govind Ballabh Pant Institute of Himalayan Environment and Development formed a team to survey the area and study the effects of the fires on the melting of glaciers.
 Ecologists suggested that clearing of forest floors of the fallen pine leaves, which are readily combustible, should be undertaken by the forest department as well as locals on a grassroots level to prevent such major fire outbreaks.
 Production of biomass briquettes from these pine needles should be promoted, serving as a source of fuel as well as a solution to prevent wildfires.
 On 30 April, the National Disaster Response Force was deployed for rescue operations in the Kumaon and Garhwal areas.
 Around 6,000 personnel from the Forest Department were deployed.
-As of 30 April 2016, 922 incidences of fire were reported affecting around 2000 ha of forest area.
-The Mi-17 helicopters of the Indian Air Force with "Bambi buckets" were used to douse the fires with water.
+As of 30 April 2016, 922 instances of fire were reported affecting around 2000 ha of forest area.
+The Mi-17 helicopters of the Indian Air Force with Helicopter bucket also known as bambi buckets, were used to douse the fires with water.
 However, the heavy smog that developed in the area affected the aerial operations of the army.
 The affected area later increased to around 3500 ha, extending into Himachal Pradesh.
 The regions saw rainfalls on 3 May ranging from 7mm to 11mm, which helped in controlling the fire.

 Soaring temperatures reignited the forest fires on 18 May 2016 covering an area of nearly 180 hectares of green land spreading over 111 districts.
 Rangers and Divisional Forest Officers rush to the spot and extinguish the fire as soon as possible to reduce the damage done.
 This was the result of the temperatures of Uttarakhand which were about 4 to 5 degrees higher than the average temperatures at this time of the year.
 According to government sources, the forest fires combined have destroyed nearly 4,048 hectares of land, in 1,857 incidents.

 Subsequently, the World Bank granted 500 crores rupees (US$75M) to the Uttarakhand forest department to research the cause of the forest fires, which was later increased by ₹600 crores (US$90M).

 The Indian central government later announced a series of funds amounting to over ₹50,000 crores (US$7.5B) to go towards afforestation across the state of Uttarakhand and the country.